Transporting Biological Materials

-The movement of potentially hazardous substances including infectious agents, chemicals, or research animals is both a sensitive subject and one that, depending on the materials being moved and method of movement, can fall under various federal and state regulations.
+The movement of potentially hazardous substances including infectious agents, chemicals, or research animals can fall under various federal and state regulations.
 The University of Michigan (U-M) has put into place restrictions on the movement of these materials on university modes of public transportation such as the U-M buses, where individuals unfamiliar with the materials may be potentially exposed or have the perception of exposure.
-The International Air Transport Association (IATA) Dangerous Goods and US Department of Transportation (DOT) regulate shipment of hazardous substances including infectious substances and chemicals according to the following table:

 INFECTIOUS SUBSTANCE OR HAZARDOUS MATERIAL | DEFINITION |